BeaverlyGithub/beaverly-blog/content/posts/why-i-built-beaverly.md

 When I was sitting there with no phone, just my MiFi and PC, epileptic power supply + 3am commits, wondering if this dream would ever become real, sleeping from 7am to 1pm daily for four months straight, I held on to one belief: **the markets should be for all of us, and I felt chosen to do it.**

+> *The irony is, building what became Beaverly wasn’t supposed to be a one-man job.
+By every industry estimate, a build like this would normally take a team that looks like this:*
+>
+> * *1 senior backend engineer for execution infra & broker integrations*
+> * *1 quant / quant developer for strategies and backtesting*
+> * *1 frontend/product engineer for dashboard and onboarding*
+> * *1 product manager/designer for flow & compliance coordination*
+> * *DevOps / SRE support, at least part-time*
+> * *And a data scientist to even begin exploring adaptive models*
+> * *Plus a veteran security/compliance lead to pass audits (that’s where Kolawole came in).*
+>
+> *Instead?
+It was just me.
+I wasn’t even a developer when I started.
+I had to become the backend, the frontend, the quant, the product manager, and the DevOps.
+I compressed an entire team into one stubborn human — at the cost of my health.
+At one point, I fell sick for two weeks from the grind.
+But I kept pushing.
+And by the time Kolawole locked down our security and Godsfavour kept the business side alive, Beaverly had gone from a desperate idea to a working, audited system.*

 ![Struggle meme](https://blog.beaverlyai.com/images_1757777062410.jfif)

 Not just for the "pros" with their ten monitors.
 Not just for the privileged with wealth managers on call.
 Not just for the lucky few with access to advanced systems.
 Not just for the "financially literate" online gurus.